josefson/CNPQ_OLD/Readme.md

 - Josefson Fraga Souza (https://github.com/josefson)

+### Thanks

+Special thanks to my friend Bruno Duarte that guided me in the way how images work.

 ### Sponsors

 No sponsors yet!
 Will you be the first?

 [![PayPayl donate button](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WA7DVSWHPZLBE "Donate to this project using Paypal")

-### Thanks

-Special thanks to my friend Bruno Duarte that guided me in the way how images work.
+## To Do
+* Do the download step with the requests library if possible.

 ## LICENSE